Many or all companies we feature compensate us. Compensation and editorial

 Federal graduate student loans

-To qualify for federal loans, you must complete the Free Application for Federal Student Aid (FAFSA).
-The FAFSA is also required to obtain loans from the Department of Education and many grants and scholarships the government or your school provides.
+To qualify for federal loans, you must complete the Free Application for Federal Student Aid (FAFSA), a form that helps determine your eligibility for federal aid, including loans, grants, and work-study opportunities.
+Completing the FAFSA is also necessary for accessing many grants and scholarships provided by your school.

-However, as a grad student, you may be eligible for two different types of federal student loans:
+As a graduate student, you may be eligible for two types of federal student loans:

 Here’s a quick comparison of these two types of student loans.